 Modern AI chat for business websites uses Retrieval-Augmented Generation (RAG).
 Instead of the model making up answers, it searches your actual business data — your FAQ page, service descriptions, pricing, hours, policies — and generates responses grounded in that information.
 When it can't find the answer, it says so and offers to connect the visitor with a human.

-The results are significant.
-Drift's 2025 State of Conversational AI report found that businesses with AI chat on their websites see a 35% increase in qualified lead capture and a 67% reduction in time-to-first-response.
-For service businesses where speed of response directly correlates with winning the client, this is a competitive advantage.
+Drift's 2025 State of Conversational AI report found that businesses with AI chat see a 35% increase in qualified lead capture and a 67% reduction in time-to-first-response.
+For service businesses where response speed determines who wins the client, those numbers matter.

 This is the implementation with the most dramatic ROI for service businesses.
 An AI receptionist handles incoming inquiries — phone calls, website messages, form submissions — and books appointments directly into your calendar.